Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 13
 - ### Avoiding IDSs, Honeypots and Firewalls
 Intrusion detection systems (IDS), firewalls, and honeypots are security measures that assure you that a hacker cannot access your network or system.
-Intrusion detection systems (IDS) and firewalls are part of closed filtering devices and monitor traffic according to pre-written rules. honeypot is a fake target system that is used as bait for a hacker to keep him from achieving valuable targets.
+Intrusion detection systems (IDS) and firewalls are closed filtering devices and monitor traffic according to pre-written rules.
+Honeypot is a fake target system used as bait for a hacker to keep him from achieving valuable targets.
 As a security expert, you need to be familiar with how they work and how they create security.<br>

 #### 🔹 Topics in this chapter include
 | <b>Chapter 13</b>  |   |   |